 Find Out More

 R & M Walsh specialises in spark plug fittings, replacements, and system upgrades for all types of gas-powered combustion engine.
-If you’re having any issues at all with your spark plugs, call or email us today for advice and a free quote.
+If you’re having any issues at all with your spark plugs, call or email us today for advice.